 When I was a kid I remembered watching a cartoon (I’m not sure what it was about).
 They were singing the names of the prophets and after watching it several times I was able to recall all the 25 names.
 This had helped me whenever there were questions related to that area and I still remember it to this day.

 Now that we know the power of music, we can use it to learn new languages.
 However, can we learn a language with just any song?
 Absolutely not.

 What are the criteria to look for in a song?

-Remember, you’re just starting out so, choose a song that is a slow genre like pop, R&B, ballad and so on and so forth.
-These types of songs usually have a clear pronunciation than the first genre which is kind of hectic, crowded as in you can hardly catch your breath (if you know what I mean).
+Remember, you’re just starting so, choose a song that is a slow genre like pop, R&B, ballad, and so on.
+These types of songs usually have a clear pronunciation than the first genre which is kind of hectic as in you can hardly catch your breath (if you know what I mean).

 Pay attention to the way they pronounce the word and you’ll find yourself getting the hang of the accent in no time.

 Choosing one that has quite simple lyrics, easy to comprehend and follow is ideal.
 Personally, I’d stay away from songs containing profanity lyrics as I’m not a fan of those.

 We all do have a preference when it comes to songs.
 Some like a fast tempo, opera, ballad, pop, rock, country, etc. When choosing a song, find one that’s your cup tea.
 One that will not make you feel sleepy and bored.

 All of the above criteria are for the beginner’s level.
 Once you succeed try going for a different genre.

 So back to the question, will you be able to speak fluently by just using music?
 No. One thing you should set in mind is that while learning through music is a great and faster way to learn a new language you shouldn’t and can’t expect to speak fluently by just using that.